In Chicago, a student's chance of getting into the city's top, selective high schools depends on where they live.

 The Chicago Board of Education, which oversees CPS, quickly adopted the Tier system as a new way of creating social and economic diversity in the city's selective schools.

-For the selective high schools, admissions scores are a combination of a student's 7th grade reading, math, science, social studies grades, ISAT scores, and an entrance exam.
+For the selective high schools, admissions scores are a combination of a student's 7th grade reading, math, science, social studies grades, ISAT/NWEA scores, and an entrance exam.

 CPS's official policy for admission into magnet and selective schools goes into excruciating detail about how Tiers are calculated.